247software-shrikant-tanwade/GoogleMapPolyline_iOS/README.md

 # GoogleMapPolyline_iOS

-Display cureent location of user.
+Display current location of user.
-Drawing polyline from source to destination.
+Drawing route (polyline) from source to destination.
-Moving pin (car) from source to destination.
+Moving car (pin or marker) on route from source to destination.

 Developed using
-Xcode 10.0
+Xcode 10.0,
-Swift 4.2
+Swift 4.2,
+GoogleMaps,
+GooglePlaces

 # Setup
 Please set your own google map and geoCoding key in AppConstant.swift file